Fosun, others in talks to buy German private bank Hauck

 Small German wealth managers like Berenberg Bank, MM Warburg and Metzler have faced competitive pressure from the country’s large savings- and cooperative bank sectors which have made large inroads into the business with wealthy clientele.

-Switzerland’s large wealth managers like UBS AG UBSG.VX and Credit Suisse CSGN.VX have reduced their presence in Germany since the financial crisis.
+Switzerland’s large wealth managers like UBS AG and Credit Suisse have reduced their presence in Germany since the financial crisis.

-Fosun already owns a nearly 20 percent stake in BHF Kleinwort Benson BHFKB.BR, parent company to German merchant bank BHF.
+Fosun already owns a nearly 20 percent stake in BHF Kleinwort Benson, parent company to German merchant bank BHF.

 BHF-Bank saw the sudden departure of its Chief Executive Bjoern Robens on Tuesday, and it named Alexander Mettenheimer as interim CEO.